fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 ---
 # Content
-**TLDR**; one or two sentences recollecting the most important takeaways

-12 Rules for Life describes a consistent and sound framework on how to take responsibility for yourself, in even the worst kind of situations.
+12 Rules for Life describes a consistent and sound framework on how to take responsibility for yourself, bottom-up from the worst possible situations.

 - Rule 1: Stand up straight with your shoulders back
 - Rule 2: Treat yourself like you are someone you are responsible for helping